 Hong Kong’s government is in pursuit of land reclamation to cope with a dearth of land supply.
-In a 2019 policy address from Carrie Lam, the Chief Executive of the Hong Kong Special Administrative Region of the People's Republic of China, it was recognised that reclamation in the Central Waters for developing the Kau Yi Chau Artificial Islands could provide 1000 hectares of land and space for future generations.
+In a 2019 policy address from Carrie Lam, the Chief Executive of the Hong Kong Special Administrative Region of the People's Republic of China, it was recognised that reclamation in the Central Waters for developing the Kau Yi Chau Artificial Islands could provide 1000 hectares of land and space for future.

 This is the question for Hong Kong: will land reclamation from the sea provide the required space to house the next generation of its citizens and supply enough land for future developments?